Chlamydia felis

-Chlamydia felis (formerly Chlamydophila felis and before that Chlamydia psittaci var. felis) is a Gram-negative, obligate intracellular bacterial pathogen that infects cats.
+Chlamydia felis is a Gram-negative, obligate intracellular bacterial pathogen that infects cats.
 It is endemic among domestic cats worldwide, primarily causing inflammation of feline conjunctiva, rhinitis and respiratory problems.
 C. felis can be recovered from the stomach and reproductive tract.
 Zoonotic infection of humans with C. felis has been reported.
 Strains FP Pring and FP Cello have an extrachromosomal plasmid, whereas the FP Baker strain does not.
 FP Cello produces lethal disease in mice, whereas the FP Baker does not.
 An attenuated FP Baker strain, and an attenuated 905 strain, are used as live vaccines for cats.

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

 The genus Chlamydia contains the species C. trachomatis, C. psittaci, C. abortus, C. felis, C. muridarum, C. suis, C. caviae, C. pecorum, and C. pneumoniae.
 However, there is some dispute that some of these species, including C. felis, should be classified in a separate genus, Chlamydophila, but this has not been widely accepted.
 C. felis is closely related to C. pneumoniae (causes pneumonia in humans), C. trachomatis (causes Chlamydia in humans), and C. muridarum (causes pneumonia in mice).
 C. pneumoniae shares 879 orthologs, genes that come from a common ancestor, with C. felis while C. trachomatis and C. muridarium both share 841 orthologs with C.felis.
 All Chlamydia species are Gram-negative, obligate intracellular pathogens with two distinct life stages (see Characterization) that are able to infect a wide range of mammals and birds around the world.